Boškov Most Hydro Power Plant: Importance for the energy sector of North Macedonia

 As of 2020, only 26.6% of technically usable hydropower potential in North Macedonia has been developed, which remains far under the European average of ~50%.

 Unfavourable energy mix, strong dependence on energy import, obsolete energy system and inefficiency in energy production and use are the main problems of the energy sector of North Macedonia.
 North Macedonia imports roughly a quarter of its annual electricity needs.
 Domestic energy production is based mainly on the low-quality domestic lignite, biomass and hydro.

-The purpose of the Boškov most HPP is to support North Macedonia's drive to improve the security and quality of its energy supplies, as well as promoting renewable sources of energy generation.
-Once operating, the plant will enable the nation to reduce electricity imports and in addition decrease the carbon intensity of North Macedonia's generation sector.
-It will also help North Maceonia meet its widely accepted objective to reach 20% energy production from renewable sources.
+The Boškov Most HPP aimed support North Macedonia's drive to improve the security and quality of its energy supplies, as well as promote renewable sources of energy generation.
+Once operational, the plant enabled the nation to reduce electricity imports and, in addition decrease the carbon intensity of North Macedonia's generation sector.
+It also supports North Macedonia to achieve its widely accepted objective of 20% energy production from renewable sources.

 Boškov Most HPP is conceived as a peaking power plant, operating near rated capacity around 5 hours daily during peak demand.